jca545/Simple-Shell/README.md

 ## Acknowledgment

-Created by Mohamed Hefeeda, modified by Brian Fraser, Keval Vora, Tianzheng Wang, and Steve
+This Assignment is created by Mohamed Hefeeda, modified by Brian Fraser, Keval Vora, Tianzheng Wang, and Steve